skip to Main Content

 Life cycle

 One generation.
-Overwinters as a larva, during August to May.
-Pupates in plant debris from a slight cocoon.
+Overwinters as a larva.
+Larvae August to May.
+Pupates in a slight cocoon in plant debris.

 Larval foodplants